 My early attempts at effecting enterprise-level & large-scale pursuits of agility that didn’t include senior management teams were less effective.
 Since 2014, successively working more closely with senior leaders first has been integral in mitigating the issue.
 Most of this practice is centred around guiding senior management teams as teams to purposeful proficiency & performance in a world of increasing complexity.

 A few more bits of information about my background: Cultures around the globe fascinate me.
-I ran a couple of marathons so far.
-1% for the Planet is a global network for healthy planet activists that I'm a proud member of.
+I have run a couple of marathons so far.
+1% for the Planet is a global network for healthy planet activists that I’m a proud member of.
 With my wife & baby-boy, we currently live in Porto, Portugal.

-For a complete professional background and formal education overview check out my LinkedIn Profile.
+For a complete professional background and formal education overview, check out my LinkedIn Profile.